-This will typically include not only using the same process principles used in ITSM, but also the same technology (software such as a Service Desk) as a means of implementation.
+Enterprise service management (ESM) is the extension of IT service management (ITSM) principles and capabilities to other areas of an organization.
+This will typically include not only using the same processes or practices used in ITSM, but also the same technology (for example, tools such as a Service Desk) as a means of work enablement.

 What is ITSM?